Eccentricities by JVG

 Pinterest pin for coffee soap including a picture of the cold process soap in black, brown and black colors.

-In this article I share two DIYs.
-First how to make cold process coffee soap and then how to make melt and pour coffee soap scrub.
+In this article, I share two DIYs.
+First, how to make cold process coffee soap, and then how to make melt and pour coffee soap scrub.
 The recipe that I used for this cold process coffee soap is the same recipe I used in my Kiss Pour Technique cold process soap article.
-Its a wonderful cold process soap recipe and perfect for this wonderful coffee soap.
+It’s a wonderful cold process soap recipe and perfect for this wonderful coffee soap.
 The fragrance that I decided to use states that it discolors to a brown.
-I decided to use activated charcoal to turn about a third of the soap black and let the rest of the soap turn to brown from fragrance discoloration.
-For the melt and pour soap I decided to add some coffee grounds to make a coffee soap scrub.
+I decided to use activated charcoal to turn about a third of the soap black and let the rest of the soap turn brown from fragrance discoloration.
+For the melt and pour soap, I decided to add some coffee grounds to make a coffee soap scrub.

 I’ve made other coffee skin care DIYs, such as coffee butters and coffee sugar scrub soap.